masteredward/xavier-system/README.md

     - source: /root/.aws
       target: /xavier/awsconfig
       mode: rw
+      # Adding this mount will enable the usage of Homebrew for the xv-container
+    - source: /opt/xavier/linuxbrew
+      target: /home/linuxbrew
+      mode: rw
+      # This is a potentially dangerous mount, it exposes the host's "/" to the "/host" directory.
+For a management xv-container like xv-utils, this is quite useful.
+    - source: /
+      target: /host
+      mode: rw
   # New container example:
   # The user must create a new subdirectory under "sources/" with the same name here.
   # In this case, the directory "sources/eks-hero/" needs to be created with a Dockerfile inside.